weiatwork/circuit-oneops-1/components/cookbooks/cluster/doc/index.md

-No documentation available - please refer to the [the website](http://oneops.com).
+No component documentation available.
+Please refer to the pack documentation or [the OneOps website](http://oneops.com).